-A data analyst’s job is the most convincing job in the market right now – it’s challenging and rewarding!
-As great as the salary package is, the job comes with varied responsibilities too.
+A data analyst’s job is among the most convincing jobs in the market right now – it’s challenging and rewarding!
+While the salary package of a data analyst is lucrative, the job role comes with varied responsibilities too.

 Wait…. what’s the difference?

-The designations data analyst, data scientist and business analyst…. all are related but different!
+The designations data analyst, data scientist, and business analyst…. all are related but different!

-Who is Data Scientist
+Who is a Data Scientist?

-A data analyst has to be adept in both technical and analytical skills, have excellent communication skills and a business mindset.
-This means that even after you do certifications and learn all the technical skills like data modeling, statistics, mining and segmentation techniques, writing database queries, you will still be challenging yourself on a lot of other skills, be it your attention to detail, accuracy or the way you gather and organize the huge datasets.
+A data analyst has to be adept in both technical and analytical skills, have excellent communication skills, and have a business mindset.
+This means that even after you do certifications and learn all the technical skills, like data modeling, statistics, mining and segmentation techniques, and writing database queries, you will still be challenging yourself.
+You need to constantly develop and hone various other skills, be it your attention to detail, accuracy, or the way you gather and organize the huge datasets.

 Do you know why all of the above is worth it?